 Coca-Cola typically agrees to refrain from selling or distributing, or from authorized third parties to sell or distribute, the Company Trademark Beverages throughout the identified territory, to guarantee bottling partner exclusivity under that territory and product.

-However, Coca-Cola typically reserves for itself the right to manufacture and distribute its trademarked products and brands.
+However, Coca-Cola typically reserves the right to manufacture and distribute its trademarked products and brands.

-Therefore, the distribution system and the bottling partners are organized as a hybrid approach between chain and franchise.
-Where in the short-term Coca-Cola acts as a chain of bottling companies.
-In the long-term, it acts more like franchising, where bottling partners are kept mostly independent, yet tied to the Coca-Cola brand.
+Where in the short term, Coca-Cola acts as a chain of bottling companies.
+Long-term, it acts more like franchising, where bottling partners are kept mostly independent yet tied to the Coca-Cola brand.

 Re-franchising or “going franchise”

 For instance, in 2019, Coca-Cola acquired controlling interests in bottling operations in Zambia, Kenya, and Eswatini.

 As those bottling operations will become stable and established over time, Coca-Cola will re-franchise them.